talentdeficit/exjsx/README.md

 ## description ##

-jsex is an [elixir][elixir] application for consuming, producing and manipulating [json][json]
+exjsx is an [elixir][elixir] application for consuming, producing and manipulating [json][json]

-json has a [spec][rfc4627] but common usage deviates in a number of cases. jsex attempts to address common usage while following the spirit of the spec
+json has a [spec][rfc4627] but common usage deviates in a number of cases. exjsx attempts to address common usage while following the spirit of the spec

-all json produced and consumed by jsex should be `utf8` encoded text or a reasonable approximation thereof. ascii works too, but anything beyond that i'm not going to make any promises. **especially** not latin1
+all json produced and consumed by exjsx should be `utf8` encoded text or a reasonable approximation thereof. ascii works too, but anything beyond that i'm not going to make any promises. **especially** not latin1